processing/processing-library-template/docs/develop.md

 ## Resolving dependencies
 In the `build.gradle.kts` file, there are a few places you should edit, to input your own values.
 The part of the file that you are invited to edit is indicated by the comment `USER BUILD CONFIGURATIONS`.
 We cover here how to add dependencies for your library.
-The sections of the `build.gradle.kts` file are the `repositories` and `dependencies` sections.
+The relevant sections of the `build.gradle.kts` file are the `repositories` and `dependencies` sections.

 **The locations where dependencies will be resolved from are the `repositories`.** Most dependencies can be resolved from Maven.
 You can add additional repositories here if your dependencies are hosted elsewhere.

-**Your dependencies should be listed within `dependencies`.** For example, the example library uses `org.apache.commons:commons-math3` as a dependency, which is resolved from your listed repositories.
+**Your dependencies should be listed within `dependencies`.** For example, the example library uses the `commons-math3` package from `org.apache.commons` as a dependency, which is resolved from your listed repositories.
 It is listed within `dependencies` with the following structure:

 ```
-implementation("org.apache.commons:commons-math3:3.6.1")
+implementation(group = "org.apache.commons", name = "commons-math3", version = "3.6.1")
 ```

-This dependency, `org.apache.commons:commons-math3`, is only needed by the example library.
+This dependency, `commons-math3`, is only needed by the example library.
 You can delete this dependency for your own library.
 Add your own dependencies using the same structure.